C0DER11101/CPPNotesAndPrograms/STL/Intro.md

 |queue|A standard queue.
 First-in-first-out(FIFO).|`<queue>`|No iterator|
 |priority_queue|A priority queue.
 The first element out is always the highest priority element|`<queue>`|No iterator|

+**Containers:**

+1. Sequence containers.
+	- vector
+	- deque
+	- list

+2. Associative containers
+	- set
+	- multiset
+	- map
+	- multimap

+3. Derived containers
+	- stack
+	- queue
+	- priority_queue

+## Sequence containers

+> Store elements in a linear sequence.
+> Elements in all these containers can be accessed using an iterator.

+## Associative containers

+> Designed to support direct access to elemens using keys.
+They are not sequential.
+> These are very slow for random access and inefficient for sorting.

+These containers store data in the form of _trees_.

+## Derived containers

+> Donot support iterators and therefore we cannot use them for data manipulation.

 ---